The Irish Wolfhound Club

 SECTION 5.
-The use of the Irish Wolfhound Club of America emblem or name in advertising by any member is prohibited.
-(The sole exception to this rule to be informational notices placed by the Irish Wolfhound Club of America itself with the approval of its Board of Directors).
+The use of the Irish Wolfhound Club of America registered trademark ("logo") by any member is prohibited without the express permission of the Board of Directors.

 SECTION 1.
 Eligibility.
 There shall be three types of membership:

-- Active Membership, open to all residents of the U.S.A., eighteen years of age and older, who are in good standing with the American Kennel Club and who subscribe to the purposes of this Club.
+(a) Active Membership, open to all residents of the U.S.A., eighteen years of age and older, who are in good standing with the American Kennel Club and who subscribe to the purposes of this Club.
 Active Membership is also open to non-residents of the U.S.A. with the single proviso that such non-resident members are not eligible to hold office in the Club.
 Active members are eligible to vote.

 SECTION 3.
 Election to Membership.
 Each applicant for membership, Active, Associate or Junior, shall apply on a form, approved by the Board of Directors, which shall provide, among other required information, that the applicant agrees to abide by the Constitution and By-Laws and the Rules of the American Kennel Club.
 The applicant shall state the name, address and occupation of the applicant.
 Accompanying the application, prospective member shall submit dues payment for the current year.

 The application for Active Membership, or that of an applicant for Junior Membership not related to an Active Member, shall carry the endorsement of two Active Members, not of the same family or household.
-Both proposer and co-sponsor shall have known the applicant for at least one year.
+Both proposer and co-sponsor shall have known the applicant for at least two years.

-An application which has received a negative vote by the Board may be presented by one of the applicant's endorsers at the next Annual Meeting of the Club, and the Club may elect such applicant by favorable vote of 75% of the members present and voting.
+An application which has received a negative vote by the Board may be presented by one of the applicant's endorsers at the next Annual Meeting of the Club, and the Club may elect such applicant by favorable vote by secret ballot of 75% of the members in good standing present and voting.

 An Associate Member may apply at any time for Active Membership by following the procedures required for Active Membership.